 - The causes of heart failure in women are often linked to high blood pressure, coronary artery disease, valvular disease, and diabetes mellitus.

 - Although rare, peripartum cardiomyopathy is a cause of heart failure unique to women.
 Peripartum cardiomyopathy is the rare development of heart failure within the last month of pregnancy, or within five months after delivery.
 Peripartum cardiomyopathy occurs without an identifiable cause.

 - Depression is frequently associated with heart failure and is more common in women than men.

 - Although the signs and symptoms of heart failure are the same among men and women, women tend to have more symptoms such as shortness of breath and more difficulty exercising than men.
-They also have swelling around their ankles more frequently than men.

 - In general, women survive longer than men with heart failure.

 |Study||Number of Women||% Women/Total Patients|